QuinlanVic/Python_Homework_Assignments/Property&BalanceSetter.md

 @property
 def price(self): # getter name is the same as the property we wish to access
 	return self._price

+\# name of property is used for setter and deleter
 @price.setter
 def price(self, new_price):
 	if new_price > 0 and isinstance(new_price, float):